 You Can’t Miss Cusco!

 While Peru as a whole does have a ton to offer, Cusco (sometimes spelled Cuzco) is by far the heart and soul of this country, and really, most of South America.
 As the capital of the Inca Empire until the Spanish invasion in 1532, Cusco served as the center of an intricate system of trails that can still be traced into Ecuador and Chile.
 Today, the locals show tremendous pride for the hundreds of archeological ruins throughout the Sacred Valley and they continue to practice and respect the rich culture of their ancestors.
 The feeling you get when you are in this place is unlike anything else and, if you make it all the way to Peru, it’s a place you must put on your list.
-Below is a map of some of the ways you can explore the Sacred Valley by foot, car, or train:

 First Step Expeditions is Here to Help!

 No matter your interests, time, or budget, First Step Expeditions can help plan your ideal trip to Peru.
 We pride ourselves on making sure the customer has an easy and seamless experience while planning the trip to make the actual vacation that much more enjoyable.
 We will help you every step of the way and will always answer your questions as soon as possible.
-From our in-house guide with hundreds of days spent hiking in the Andes to our handy packing lists, tipping guides, and so much more, First Step Expeditions will make sure you are fully prepared for your adventure.
+From our in-house guide with hundreds of days spent hiking in the Andes to our handy packing list, tipping guides, and so much more, First Step Expeditions will make sure you are fully prepared for your adventure.
 Please Contact us to Book Now!